allucardster/web-sandbox/README.md

 Web Sandbox
 ===========
-* Small PHP/MYSQL/POSTGRES/NGNIX to work in some stuff
+* Small PHP/MYSQL/POSTGRES/NGNIX env to work in some stuff

 Requirements
 ============